henkaku/henkaku.github.io/usage.md

 0. Press SELECT to start a FTP server.
 Please note that the FTP server is not password protected.
 Only run it on a trusted local network.
 0. Note the IP address displayed in a message popup.
 0. Open your FTP client on the host computer and connect to that IP address.
-0. Navigate to "ux0" (this is the root of your memory card) and you can upload the **.vpk** package here or in any subdirectory.
+0. Navigate to "ux0" (this is the root of your memory card or internal storage) and you can upload the **.vpk** package here or in any subdirectory.
 0. Once you upload all the packages you wish to install you can disconnect the client.
 0. Back in molecularShell, press CIRCLE to stop the FTP server.
 0. Navigate to "ux0:" and then to where you placed the packages.
 To install, select the package and press X.